sindresorhus/emittery/readme.md

 Trigger an event asynchronously, optionally with some data.
 Listeners are called in the order they were added, but executed concurrently.

 Returns a promise that resolves when all the event listeners are done. *Done* meaning executed if synchronous or resolved when an async/promise-returning function.
+You usually wouldn't want to wait for this, but you could for example catch possible errors.
+If any of the listeners throw/reject, the returned promise will be rejected with the error, but the other listeners will not be affected.

+#### emitSerial(eventName, data?)

+Trigger an event asynchronously, optionally with some data.
+Listeners are called in the order they were added and executed serially.

+Returns a promise that resolves when all the event listeners are done. *Done* meaning executed if synchronous or resolved when an async/promise-returning function.
 If any of the listeners throw/reject, the returned promise will resolve with an array containing the errors.
 If all listeners succeed, the promise resolves with `undefined`.

-#### emitSerial(eventName, data?)

-Same as above, but it waits for each listener to resolve before triggering the next one.
-This can be useful if your events depend on each other.
-Although ideally they should not.
-Prefer `emit()` whenever possible.

-If any of the listeners throw/reject, the returned promise will be rejected with the error and the remaining listeners will *not* be called.

 #### onAny(listener)